aryeelab/hichipper/README.md

 1. `*.stat` Key summary statistics that show the number of PETs meeting certain criteria

-2. `*.inter.loop_counts.bedpe` Interchromosomal looping between defined anchor loci.
+2. `*.inter.loop_counts.bedpe` Interchromosomal looping between anchor loci.

-3. `*.intra.loop_counts.bedpe` Intrachromosomal looping between **all** defined anchor loci
+3. `*.intra.loop_counts.bedpe` Intrachromosomal looping between **all**  anchor loci

-4. `*.filt.intra.loop_counts.bedpe` Intrachromosomal looping between defined anchor loci where loops meet min/max distance requirements.
+4. `*.filt.intra.loop_counts.bedpe` Intrachromosomal looping between anchor loci where loops meet min/max distance requirements.

 5. `*interactions.all.mango` The same set of loops as 4 but with per-loop FDR measures from the loop proximity bias correction algorithm originally implemented in [Mango](https://github.com/dphansti/mango) and presented in the same format.

-6. `*.rds` The same set of loops as 4 but in an R binary compressed format of a `loops()` S4 object from `diffloop`.
+6. `*.rds` The same set of loops as 4 but in an R binary compressed format of a `loops()` S4 object from [diffloop](http://bioconductor.org/packages/release/bioc/html/diffloop.html).
 Can immediately be imported for interactie visualization in [DNAlandscapeR](https://dnalandscaper.aryeelab.org).

 So, outputs 4, 5, and 6 are identical except in presentation.
 These data are a subset of those presented in 3.
 Intrachromosomal interactions from 2 are often discarded by other preprocessing pipelines, but they may hold value.
 If the `qcReport` is generated, then the `.stat` file won't tell you anything new.
 However, if `R` is not installed on your machine, this will be a useful file for assessing the quality of your library.